cloudfoundry/cli/plugin/plugin_examples/README.md

 The `cliConnection.CliCommand([]args)` returns the output printed by the command and an error.
 The output is returned as a slice of strings.
 The error will be present if the call to the CLI command fails.

-See the [calling CLI commands example](https://github.com/cloudfoundry/cli/blob/master/plugin/plugin_examples/call_cli_cmd/main/call_cli_cmd.go) included in this repo.
+See the [test plugin example](https://github.com/cloudfoundry/cli/blob/master/integration/assets/test_plugin/test_plugin.go) included in this repo.

 ### Creating Interactive Plugins